Our daily bread: why prayer matters

 Quarry Bank Mill near Manchester is fascinating, a window into the industrial revolution and into a hard past.
 Huge, noisy machines send a shuttle flying across the long warp threads, weaving in the weft threads which bind the fabric.
 Both warp and weft are needed.

-In Giving in Grace, the financial data, the case statement, the literature we prepare: these are the warp threads.
-They are the structure of the programme.
-Our preaching and our prayer - these are the weft threads and without them, it all falls apart.
-So, make time to pray, make use of our prayer resources and make prayer a priority in the planning group, in church and in personal prayer.
+In Giving in Grace, the financial data, the case statement, the literature we prepare: these are the warp threads and the structure of the programme.
+Our preaching and our prayer are the weft threads, and without them, it all falls apart.

 • Check out the liturgical resources for prayer together in church, themed to the different bible passages in Design the Programme